 Rush offers a holistic approach to metabolic syndrome.
 Your primary care doctor will partner with you on a plan and refer you to a specialist if needed.

-Your doctor may diagnose you with metabolic syndrome if you have three of the following health problems:
+You may be diagnosed with metabolic syndrome if you have three of the following health problems:

-- Higher-than-normal blood sugar levels.
-As part of your regular checkup, your doctor may order a fasting blood glucose test.
+- High blood sugar levels: Your doctor may order a fasting blood glucose test.
 This measures the amount of sugar in your blood after you haven’t eaten for at least eight hours.
-Doctors consider fasting blood sugar levels abnormally high when they are above 100 mg/dL.
+Blood sugar levels are considered abnormally high when they are above 100 mg/dL.

-- Abdominal obesity.
-Abdominal obesity, or belly fat, refers to excessive fat around your waist.
-If you are a woman, your waistline should be no more than 35 inches around.
+- Abdominal obesity: Abdominal obesity, or belly fat, refers to excessive fat around your waist.
+If you are a woman, your waistline should be no more than 35 inches.
 For men, waist circumference should be less than 40 inches.

-The good news about metabolic syndrome is that you may be able to reverse it — and prevent the development of serious illness — by making healthy changes to your lifestyle.
+The good news about metabolic syndrome is that you may be able to reverse it — and prevent the development of serious illness — by working with specialists at Rush to make healthy changes to your lifestyle.

 - Eat a heart-healthy diet.

-- Increase your activity level: Try to incorporate about 150 minutes of moderate exercise into your week.
+- Increase your activity level.
+Try for 150 minutes of moderate exercise per week.

-- Lose weight: Your long-term goal should be a body mass index, or BMI, of less than 25.
+- Lose weight.
+Your goal should be a body mass index, or BMI, of less than 25.
 If you have a lot of weight to lose, it may help to start with short-term goals.
-Losing as little as 5 percent of your body weight can make a big difference in your health.
+Losing as little as 5% of your body weight can make a big difference in your health.